What is body image?

 - The foods I eat do not reflect my self-worth.

-- I give myself permission to feel satisfied with my food choices.
+- I permit myself to feel satisfied with my food choices.

 - There is no such thing as one perfect or ideal body type.